XENOS | Concept images

 Akram’s most anticipated solo, XENOS, marks his final performances as a dancer in a full-length piece.

-Akram’s movement language shifts between classical kathak and contemporary dance.
-XENOS takes place on the border between East and West, past and present, mythology and technology, where humanity still stands in wonder and disarray.
+Shifting between classical kathak and contemporary dance, XENOS takes place on the border between East and West, past and present, mythology and technology, where humanity still stands in wonder and disarray.

 Akram has brought together a stellar creative team.
 Along with dramaturg Ruth Little and acclaimed Canadian playwright Jordan Tannahill, he teams up with German designer Mirella Weingarten, award-winning lighting designer Michael Hulls, costume designer Kimie Nakano, and composer Vincenzo Lamagna.